 Parameters name (str) - The name of the stream.
-This will be requested anew at every call
+This will be requested anew at every call init(name) Initialize self.
+See help(type(self)) for accurate signature.

-'''

-init(name)

-'''

 '''

 IPython.testing.globalipapp.get_ipython()

 '''

 IPython.testing.globalipapp.xsys (self, cmd) Replace the default system call with a capturing one for doctest.